Leading Massage Therapist in Chicago, IL

 As you can see, there are so many benefits you can gain from getting a professional massage.
 Below, you will find five common myths associated with getting massages and why these aren’t true!

 Myth #1.
 The Benefits of a Massage Are Temporary.
 Unfortunately, many people believe getting a massage can be a waste of money because it usually only makes them feel better and more relaxed during the session or the day of the session.
-However, a good massage therapist can actually help to retrain your muscles so that there is a long-term reduction in pain and there is less stress on your body.
+However, a good massage therapist can help to retrain your muscles so that there is a long-term reduction in pain, and there is less stress on your body.
 This can happen after just one session.

 Myth #3.
-If You Aren’t Sore the Next Day, it Was Not a Good Massage.
+If You Aren’t Sore the Next Day, It Was Not a Good Massage.
 While it’s true that many people feel sore the next day, this will vary from person to person and massage to massage.
 If a person has particularly sensitive skin, they may feel it more the next day.
-Similarly, if someone had a deep tissue massage they may also feel soreness the next day.
+Similarly, if someone had a deep tissue massage, they may also feel soreness the next day.
 However, a lack of soreness is not indicative that your massage therapist failed to perform their job correctly.

 Myth #4.
 It’s Good If the Massage Causes Pain.
 This is certainly not true!
-Your body is releasing pain signals for a reason, and even if you are getting a deep tissue massage you should not be experiencing pain.
-While there is such a thing as a “good hurt” while getting a massage, if you experience any type of unbearable pain, you should notify your massage therapist immediately, not endure it.
+Your body is releasing pain signals for a reason, and even if you are getting a deep tissue massage, you should not be experiencing pain.
+While there is such a thing as a “good hurt” while getting a massage, if you experience any unbearable pain, you should notify your massage therapist immediately, not endure it.

 Massage Therapy FAQ’s